cbsinteractive/check-tfc-workspace-existence-action/README.md

-# Check TFC Workspace Existence
+# Check TFC Workspace Existence Action

 This action is used to determine if a Terraform Cloud workspace exists.